orkeren21/Plan2Go-Backend/README.md

 # Plan2Go-Backend
-Backend Repository for Plan2Go Travel planner
+Repository for the backend component of Plan2Go Travel planner